 But if it walks like a duck, quacks like a duck and if the duck is a cyborg from the future, it's Science Fiction.

-If it uses many of the tropes and plots associated with a genre, it's a pretty good bet that its part of that genre.
+If it uses many of the tropes and plots associated with a genre, it's a pretty good bet that it's part of that genre.
 Time travel, space ships and extraterrestrial life are hallmarks of science fiction.
 Magic, dragons and elves are found in fantasy fiction.

-Clearly, I'm sensitive about this.
+I'm sensitive about this.
 But I wouldn't be as sensitive if an inordinate amount of this crap didn't get heaped onto the sci-fi and fantasy community.

 Nobel prize-winning author Kazuo Ishiguro:

 I’ve rather enjoyed my inadvertent trespassing into the fantasy genre, too, although I wasn’t even thinking about The Buried Giant as a fantasy – I just wanted to have ogres in there!
-Who cares if Kazuo Ishiguro is a sci-fi genre writer or not?

 Including a heavily used trope of fantasy will, I'm afraid, put you in the fantasy genre.
-In the same way that including a scene were a character gets stalked and graphically killed by an axe-wielding, mask-wearing manic will likely make your readers assume you were trying to write horror, rather than the philosophical fiction you might have been going for.
+In the same way that including a scene where a character gets stalked and graphically killed by an axe-wielding, mask-wearing manic will likely make your readers assume you were trying to write horror, rather than the philosophical fiction you might have been going for.

 Mr. Martin writes fantasy for grown-ups, with a blunt and bawdy earthiness that befits the son of a Bayonne, N.J., longshoreman.
 In a Fantasyland of Liars, Trust No One, and Keep Your Dragon Close

+My issue with this one is no other genre needs this to be said.
+Romance for grown-ups.
+Literary Fiction for grown-ups.
+Crime/Mystery for grown-ups.
+Drama for grown-ups.
 Unless the implication is fantasy and science fiction alone appeal to and is beloved by all regardless of age.
 Making the clarification justified, myself mollified and in whole hardhearted agreement.

 Nick Harkaway, author of The Gone-Away World:

 I suppose the book does take place in the future, but not the ray-guns-and-silver-suits future.
 It's more like tomorrow if today was a really, really bad day.
-Science fiction: the genre that dare not speak its name

 Audrey Niffenegger, author of The Time Traveler's Wife:

 I had never thought of it as science fiction, even though it has a science-fiction premise.
 That's the thing that's going to confuse people -- it's got this science-fiction title and everyone seems to be very anxious about whether it's science fiction or not.
 I think die-hard science-fiction fans might find it to have not enough action.
 There isn't some crazy amazing thing happening on every page."
-A first novel anointed by Brad and Jennifer

 Straight away, I object to the implication that sci-fi readers need a space battle or laser gunfight on every page to keep our attention.
 I'm a lover of complex worlds, futuristic technologies and societies, and how humanity lives in that world.
 I'm not five years old.